fishcus/KAP-manual/en/operation/upgrade/upgrade_kylin.en.md

   $KYLIN_HOME/bin/metastore.sh restore $KYLIN_HOME/meta_backups/<metadata-backup-folder>
   ```

-- After clicking **Reload Metadata** on the **System** page of the Kyligence Enterprise webpage, clear all Cube Segments and rebuild all cubes.
+- After clicking *Reload Metadata* on the *System* page of the Kyligence Enterprise web UI, please purge all Cube Segments and rebuild all cubes.